Juancarlos407/Project-IAW-02-Server-Side-Programming-PHP/README.md

 ## 1- Exception management:

-- Add the coding needed to convert euros into pounds.
+- Add the coding needed to convert euros into pounds. ok
-- Add a Exception management, when a user types a rate exchange = 0 Catch it and show the exception message with code in the screen.
+- Add a Exception management, when a user types a rate exchange = 0 Catch it and show the exception message with code in the screen. ok
-- Add a text area control in the form where showing an explanation about the error.
+- Add a text area control in the form where showing an explanation about the error. ok
-- The result of the convertion calculated has to be shown in the input text named amount_in_pounds
+- The result of the convertion calculated has to be shown in the input text named amount_in_pounds ok

 ## 2- Cookies management: